jadjoubran/javascript-blog/src/posts/javascript-foreach-the-complete-guide.md

 ```

 Because every **user** (or item) is an object, you can access the keys **id** and **name** by calling **user.id** and **user.name**.

+There are also other array methods that work similarly, like the **.map** but that's for another article.

 ## Using the index